Organisation of our non-competitive sailing activities was taken on in 2017 by a group of keen people, headed by Marian Stevens and Viv Collins.

 Sailing will take place in the river or in the Solent, depending on the programme, the tides and the weather, and some of the events may be all-day trips or have a particular focus, e.g. a variety of Solent sails, including those to give tentative and new sailors more confidence in the open water, meeting up with other clubs, seamanship practice, picnics and forays to the Red Lion.

-We will be keeping Quiet Sails in our programme so that adults and children can have the chance to go out for a short while and practise their skills independently, outside school/work times, when there will be patrol boats on the water to keep an eye on them.
+We have kept Quiet Sails in our programme so that adults and children can have the chance to go out for a short while and practise their skills independently, outside school/work times, when there will be patrol boats on the water to keep an eye on them.
 We aim to have an instructor on the water during quiet sails to lend a helping hand to anyone who needs it.

 Simply Sailing New Season Letter